 Are carrots good for your eyes?

+Carrots are often associated with improving eyesight, a widely held belief that has no real scientific basis.
 This belief dates back to World War II, when the British government promoted carrot consumption as part of a propaganda strategy during food rationing.
-Although carrots do not magically improve your eyesight, they are still beneficial for eye health due to their vitamin A content.
+While carrots don't magically improve eyesight, they are still beneficial for eye health thanks to their vitamin A content.

 Real Benefits of Carrots on Eyesight